 - (e) plans detailing support structures except where the information is already included on plans listed in (a) to (d):

 - anchoring windlass and chain stopper

 - mooring winches

 - masts, derrick posts or cranes

 - emergency towing equipment

 - other deck equipment or fittings

 - 2.2.2.2 The following supporting documents are to be submitted:

 - (a) general arrangement

 - (b) capacity plan

 - (c) lines plan or equivalent

 - (d) dry-docking plan, where developed

 - (e) freeboard plan or equivalent, showing freeboards and items relative to the conditions of assignment

-- (f) list of applicable statutory regulations, see Section 2/4 and Section 3/3.3.

 - 2.2.2.3 The following supporting calculations are to be submitted:

 - (a) calculation of the equipment number.

 - 2.2.2.4 Plans of items not covered by these Rules are to be submitted according to the individual Classification Society requirements.